 Related Article: 10 Tools For Effective DevOps Collaboration

 TIBCO LogLogic is a Log Management Intelligence technology that shows a way to universal visibility and control over your data.
 Comes along with a suite of different products that cater to different requirements from the Tibco suite of products, shines its way on Production when used in conjunction with them.
-Having said that, there is a tremendous amount of value that is trapped within these logs and machine generated data in the IT purview.
-Hence the need of a tool which understands the sensitivity of the data that is being handled and also the care that it should be taking.
+Having said that, there is a tremendous amount of value that is trapped within these logs and machine-generated data in the IT purview.
+Hence the need for a tool which understands the sensitivity of the data that is being handled and also the care that it should be taking.

-Tibco LogLogic log management intelligence helps us to unlock and uncover the unexplored areas and also the value of all such data irrespective of the data being generated physically, virtually or on cloud.
+Tibco LogLogic log management intelligence helps us to unlock and uncover the unexplored areas and also the value of all such data irrespective of the data being generated physically, virtually or on a cloud.
 All of the data can be stored in a centralized location or place, leverage the same to gain actionable details from it.
-This details can be further provided to Tibco, if LogLogic is working with other products from the same suite of products or to 3rd party tools with which is working with.
+This details can be further provided to Tibco if LogLogic is working with other products from the same suite of products or to 3rd party tools with which is working with.